ferhadme/Data-Structures-and-Algorithms/Algorithms/Sorting/README.md

 # In-Place Sorting Algorithms
 Sorts the list only by modifying the order of the elements within the list.
 ### Bubble Sort Algorithm
 Repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.
-The pass through the list is repeated until the list is sorted
+The pass through the list is repeated until the list is sorted.

 ***Refer to the implementation of [Bubble Sort](https://github.com/ferhad2207/Data-Structures-and-Algorithms/blob/master/Algorithms/Sorting/src/com/ferhad/BubbleSort.java 'BubbleSort.java file')***